Infant-early childhood mental health services

 IECMH toolkit

-HCA created the IECMH toolkit to help providers get started with IECMH services.
-The toolkit includes:
+HCA created the IECMH toolkit to help providers get started with IECMH treatment services, including core elements of care, Apple Health billing guidance, licensure pathways, and additional resources.

 View the toolkit.